pluginever/wc-serial-numbers/readme.txt

 - **Barcode Integration:** You’ll have the option to create fully functional barcodes as you know that a barcode is a visual representation of the ‘serial number’ that is located beneath it.
 You can input product-related data or information using available formats of barcodes.

-- **Custom Filed:** You’ll have the option to add custom fields to the key generation form.
+- **Custom Field:** You’ll have the option to add custom fields to the key generation form.
 This will allow you to add more information about the serial keys you are selling.

 == 💚 Why Creators and Digital Product Sellers Love WC Serial Numbers: ==